2022 24 Hours of Daytona

 The 2022 24 Hours of Daytona (formally the 2022 Rolex 24 at Daytona) was an endurance sports car race sanctioned by the International Motor Sports Association (IMSA).
 The event was held at Daytona International Speedway combined road course in Daytona Beach, Florida, on January 29–30, 2022.
 This event was the 60th running of the 24 Hours of Daytona since its inception in 1962, and the first of 12 races across multiple classes in the 2022 IMSA SportsCar Championship, as well as the first of four rounds in the 2022 Michelin Endurance Cup.
 The #60 Meyer Shank Racing Acura, driven by Tom Blomqvist, Hélio Castroneves, Oliver Jarvis, Simon Pagenaud, took the overall win in one of the most competitive events in race history.
 The top four overall finishers led for at least 88 laps each.
 Despite being fourth with around three hours left in the race, a monster stretch from Blomqvist helped his team assume the lead before giving way to Castroneves.
 Castroneves held off former teammate and two-time champion Ricky Taylor to win his second Rolex 24 in a row.
 The final margin of 3.028 seconds was the third closest in race history.
 It was also Meyer Shank Racing's first win in IMSA since 2020.

+Background

+NASCAR founder Bill France Sr., who built Daytona International Speedway in 1959, conceived of the 24 Hours of Daytona to attract European sports-car endurance racing to the United States and provide international exposure to the speedway.
+It is informally considered part of the Triple Crown of Endurance Racing, with the 12 Hours of Sebring and the 24 Hours of Le Mans.

+International Motor Sports Association's (IMSA) president John Doonan confirmed the race was part of the schedule for the 2022 IMSA SportsCar Championship (IMSA SCC) in August 2021.
+It was the ninth consecutive year it was part of the IMSA SCC, and 60th 24 Hours of Daytona.
+The 24 Hours of Daytona was the first of twelve scheduled sports car endurance races of 2022 by IMSA, and the first of four races of the Michelin Endurance Cup (MEC).
+It took place at the 12-turn, 3.56 mi Daytona International Speedway in Daytona Beach, Florida from January 29 to 30.